-Total reported expenses from operations for the one-month transition period ended December 31, 2012 and the comparative one-month period ended December 31, 2011 were approximately \$590 thousand and \$141 thousand, respectively.
+Total reported expenses from operations for the one-month transition period ended December 31, 2012 and 2011 were approximately \$590 thousand and \$141 thousand, respectively.
 The variance is due to expenses incurred during the acquisition of the Pinedale LGS.
 The most significant components of the variation are outlined in the following table: